 Where to find the drive mode setting?

-Simply push in the middle of the joystick/dial to open it up.
-Now let’s jump into the specific modes.
+- Push in the middle of the joystick/dial to open the menu

 You compose the shot, set focus, take the picture, and that’s all there is to it.
+Nothing complicated.

 The speed is adjustable between low, medium, and high.
 The a6000 can shoot up to 49 frames per second in JPEG or 11 frames per second in RAW.

 On the flipside, I often use the low speed setting for portraits in order to capture more candid movement in my shots.

 Additionally, the camera has what is known as a “buffer” where eventually it will start to slow down because it can’t write (save) images quickly enough.

 This is handy for many circumstances.
 The most obvious situation would be if you’re trying to take a self portrait or get into a group shot.

 The other use is for stability.
 When taking long exposures, even on a tripod, any touch of the shutter button will send micro vibrations through the camera, possibly ruining your shot.